 Example:

-Each industry has its form of controversy.
+Each industry has its own form of controversy.

 What is that one topic in your industry that people are talking about?
 What’s your opinion about it — a hill you will die on?
 Write and publish it.